 Parts 3, 4 and 5 shall continue to apply.

-PART 2 – Section 73 Application
+– Section 73 Application

 Hodson shall submit to the County Council for approval a programme for completion of the Infrastructure Works (such approval not to be unreasonably withheld or delayed) as soon as practicable following the date of this deed (“the Programme”).
 The County Council shall be reasonable in withholding its consent if the Programme does not demonstrate that the following will be completed on or before 31 May 2023: